 - eConcierge is Safe and Secure

 Printer information and status updates are encrypted, securely managed and hosted by the eConcierge powered by Xerox cloud.
-Credit card transactions are secured through Authorize.net®, a subsidiary of CyberSource®, a Visa® company.
+Credit card transactions, are safe and secure utilizing Authorize.net®, a subsidiary of CyberSource®, a Visa® company.

 - eConcierge Maximizes Business Efficiency